adamdriscoll/PoshInternals/README.md

 PoshInternals
 =============

-A pure script-based PowerShell module that mimics the tools found in the SysInternals Suite.
+A pure script-based PowerShell module that provides deep system analysis and configuration.